mayankmishra22/Bank-App-Layered/README.md

 5. List All Accounts
 6. Exit
 Enter your choice:
-Example Usage:
-Create an Account:

-Enter 1

-Enter a name (e.g., John Doe)

-Enter an initial balance (e.g., 1000.00)

-The application will display a success message with the new account's details, including its ID.

-View an Account:

-Enter 4

-Enter the account ID you wish to view.

-Deposit:

-Enter 2

-Enter the account ID to deposit into.

-Enter the amount to deposit.

-Withdraw:

-Enter 3

-Enter the account ID to withdraw from.

-Enter the amount to withdraw.
-The application will prevent withdrawals that exceed the current balance.

-List All Accounts:

-Enter 5 to see a list of all accounts currently in the database.

-Exit:

-Enter 6 to gracefully shut down the application.

-Verifying Database Changes
-You can verify that the data is being saved and updated in real-time by using a MySQL client (like the command-line client or MySQL Workbench).
-Simply connect to the banking_db database and run the following SQL query:

-SQL
+📌 Sample Workflow
+✅ Create an Account
+yaml
+Copy
+Edit
+Enter: 1
+Name: John Doe
+Initial Balance: 1000.00
+🔍 View an Account
+yaml
+Copy
+Edit
+Enter: 4
+Account ID: 1
+💰 Deposit Funds
+yaml
+Copy
+Edit
+Enter: 2
+Account ID: 1
+Amount: 500
+💸 Withdraw Funds
+yaml
+Copy
+Edit
+Enter: 3
+Account ID: 1
+Amount: 200
+📋 List All Accounts
+makefile
+Copy
+Edit
+Enter: 5
+❌ Exit Application
+makefile
+Copy
+Edit
+Enter: 6
+🧪 Verifying Database Changes
+Connect to MySQL and run the following:

+sql
+Copy
+Edit
+USE banking_db;
 SELECT * FROM account;
-You will see the records change live as you interact with the console application.
+You will see real-time updates based on your interactions.

+🧑‍💻 Author
+Mayank Mishra

+📄 License
+This project is open-source and available under the MIT License.

+🌟 Contribute
+Found a bug or want to suggest an enhancement?
+Open an issue or submit a pull request.
+Contributions are welcome!

+📌 Acknowledgements
+Thanks to the Spring and Hibernate communities for creating robust tools that make application development efficient and elegant.

+## 📂 Project Structure